Smart City Control Systems Guide: How Integrated Technology Manages Urban Infrastructure

 Regulations and Government Programs

-• Data privacy regulations governing sensor and surveillance systems
+• Data privacy laws for sensors and surveillance

 • Urban data analytics platforms